-The Venus person embodies the qualities of grace, charm and beauty which activates very powerful and intense emotions from the Plutonian.
-Pluto’s intensity is often attractive to Venus, and creates a powerful sexual chemistry between the couple, even with the difficult aspects.
-While Pluto can make Venus feel deeply loved and valued, it can also be too intrusive, and their intensity could be disturbing.
-The Pluto person often makes the Venus person much more aware of their inner values and feelings of self-worth.
-When Venus and Pluto connect in the synastry chart, it often signifies the necessity of opening up psychologically to the partner and the requirement to deepen the union.
+With this synastry contact, the Venus person embodies the qualities of grace, charm and beauty which always activates a very powerful and intense reaction from the Plutonian.
+In many relationships, Pluto’s intensity is often attractive to Venus, and creates powerful sexual chemistry between a couple, even with the difficult aspects.
+And while Pluto can make Venus feel deeply loved and valued, it can also be too intrusive, and Pluto’s intensity could be disturbing.
+Yet, the Pluto person can make the Venus person much more aware of their inner values and feelings of self-worth.
+When Venus and Pluto connect in the synastry chart, it signifies the necessity of opening up psychologically to the partner and the requirement to deepen the union for better or worse.

+Venus might even enjoy the exclusive attention of Pluto, for the love is intensified and potent.
+The bond has a feeling of being destined, well, at least for one partner.
+But if the Venus person doesn’t reciprocate the same feelings towards their Plutonian partner, Pluto tends to take it up a notch until the desired response is received.
+Let’s face it, Pluto doesn’t take rejection lightly and refusing his/her advances only creates further resentment; feelings of anger, jealousy, possessiveness, which surface in the relationship and will take over it.
 With all Pluto contacts in synastry, there will always be a struggle for dominance and control.
-Pluto destroys whatever challenges its survival, so any threats are removed.
-Venus might even enjoy the exclusive attention of Pluto, for the love is intensified and potent.
-The bond also has a feeling of being destined, well, at least for one partner.
-If the Venus person doesn’t reciprocate the same feelings towards their Plutonian partner, Pluto tends to take it up a notch until the desired response is received.
-Venus conjunct, opposite or square Pluto may create greater insecurity in the way these two people interact.
-Let’s face it, Pluto doesn’t take rejection lightly and refusing his advances only creates further resentment; feelings of anger, jealousy, possessiveness, which surface in the relationship and take over it.
+Pluto destroys whatever challenges its survival, so any threats to the bond are removed.

 There may be an easy interaspect here, but it is helpful to remember that these two planets aren’t naturally very friendly toward each other.
 Pluto is about hard psychological truth.
 It is challenging and confrontative, while Venus is in all things more moderate.
 The Pluto partner brings a kind of confrontative intensity to bear on the Venus person’s relationship patterns, instincts and history – a quality which the Venus person may not appreciate every minute of the day.
 Still, this exchange works better than we might expect, and the end result is that the Venus person gradually becomes more savvy, psychologically naked, and honestly communicative, while the Pluto partner learns some necessary lessons about patience, courtesy, timing, forbearance, and humor.
 If it is not handled in this way, there is the danger that the partners will damage each other in psychologically and spiritually serious ways.
 Skymates: Love, Sex and Evolutionary Astrology